ameistad/haloy/README.md

 **Important Notes:**

 - The builder runs **before** deployment, building images locally on your development machine
-- When using `upload_to_server: true`, registry authentication is not needed or used
+- When using `push: "server"`, registry authentication is not needed or used
+- When using `push: "registry"` (or omitting the push field), you must configure registry credentials
 - Build platform should match your server's architecture (typically `linux/amd64`)
 - Build context is relative to your configuration file location
 - All build arguments support value sources (direct values, environment variables, or secrets)